Holistic Squid RSS Holistic Squid Twitter Holistic Squid Facebook Holistic Squid Instagram Holistic Squid Google+

 (Why I don’t recommend acetametophin or aspirin for children.)

 Opponents of fever reducers may find this recommendation inflammatory (pun intended) but as a parent and a practitioner, I believe the most holistic approach (the one that takes the whole picture into consideration) can include occasional NSAID use.
-When used only every now and then, it is highly unlikely that a NSAID will cause long term or short term damage, but it may give the individual enough relief from pain that he or she can get much needed sleep to aid in recovery.
+When used only every now and then, it is highly unlikely that a NSAID will cause long term or short term damage.
+But it may give the individual enough relief from pain that he or she can get much needed sleep to aid in recovery.

-Be an Empowered Parent
+Be an empowered parent

 I love this excerpt from Dr. Thomas Cowan’s article Fevers in Children: